APLMOOC/APLMOOC/docs/course/ch4/part5.md

 0 0 0 1 0 0 1 0 0
 ```

-These occurences can also overlap:
+These occurrences can also overlap:

 ```apl
       'ooo' ⍷ 'meoooooooow meooow'